 Day 4.
 Yoga retreat at Neydo Monastery

 After Yoga and brunch, we'll take a walk through the rice fields to one of the most sacred Buddhist sites in the valley.
 The meditation cave of Guru Rinpoche, the Asura cave.
 We'll climb further up to hang colourful prayer flags to ensure the success of our journey!
 Tea, late afternoon workshop and dinner follow.

 Day 5.
 Yoga retreat at Neydo Monastery

 This morning, we'll visit some of the great sites of traditional Newari culture.
 The Newars are the original inhabitants of Nepal, famous for their skills in the arts, handicraft and architecture.
 Patan was one of three royal cities in the Kathmandu valley, each one with their own city square, temples and palaces.
 We'll visit the Golden Temple and Patan museum, which stores some of the finest sculptures of the valley.
-After lunch, we'll depart for Namo Buddha Resort.
-We arrive at dinner time to enjoy the fresh and locally grown food.
+After lunch, we'll depart for Duhlikel Resort.
+We arrive in time to enjoy dinner and the sunset.

-Day 7.
-Yoga retreat at Namo Buddha Resort
+Day 8.
+Yoga retreat at Duhlikel Mountain Resort

 After morning Yoga and breakfast, we'll walk to the nearby sacred site where the Buddha in his previous life offered his body to a hungry tigress and her cubs!
 Afternoon Yoga workshop.
 Dinner and evening meditation.

 Overnight: Himalayan Horizon/Duhlikel Mountain Resort.
 Meals included: breakfast/lunch/dinner.

 Day 9.
 Kathmandu